 This park hosts a self-guided history with several outbuildings depicting the life and processes of the gold mining days in Virginia.
 For a fun printable scavenger hunt for the Gold Mining Camp Museum, click HERE.
 Instead of printing it, we just looked at the images from my phone.
 My kids really enjoyed the scavenger hunt.

-Daily gold panning demonstrations are held at 2 pm, with a limit of 8 people at the sluice at a time.
+Gold panning demonstrations are held Wed-Sun at 2 pm, with a limit of 8 people at the sluice at a time.

 We had the museum to ourselves.
 The museum staff member was available for any questions.
 He left us on our own as we toured the buildings but helped us get situated at the sluice.